yypy22/yypy22/README.md

 👨🏻‍💻 I'm highly interested in HCI or ML, with a specific focus on NLP, along with a keen interest in the other AI field.

-📈 I have experience working with Python and Django with large-scale development
+📈 I have experience working with Python, JavaScript, Django, and JQuery with large-scale development

 📈 Kaggle Silver medal solo